maybebyte/anthesis/why-openbsd.md

 ## Great documentation

 OpenBSD feels transparent and comprehensible.
-Between the FAQ, man pages, and mailing lists, as well as other resources like `/etc/examples` and `/usr/local/share/doc/pkg-readmes`, the user isn't lacking in ways to understand how the system works under the hood.
-An OpenBSD installation is a didactic environment well-suited to anyone with a do-it-yourself (DIY) attitude.
+Between the Frequently Asked Questions (FAQ), man pages, and mailing lists, as well as other resources like `/etc/examples` and `/usr/local/share/doc/pkg-readmes`, the user isn't lacking in ways to understand how the system works under the hood.
+An OpenBSD installation is a didactic environment well-suited to anyone with a Do It Yourself (DIY) attitude.

 ## Security